qualityshepherd/brine/posts/southern_coast.md

  2d6 | Freemoon Forest Encounters
 :---:|:--------------------
  2   | **Shadow Dragon** A dragon that is nearly indistinguishable from natural shadows.
 Only visible when breathing fire, at twilight, or when it wishes to be.
 It communes with the imprisoned Hag Kalg through shadow-speech.
+She preaches patience but its instinct is to consume.
- 3   | **Druid Followers** (2d6) demand an offering.
+ 3   | **Druid Followers** (2d6) demand an offering to the land.
  4   | **Redcaps** (d6+1) If you see one, it's because they want you to or you're marked.
 Once they outnumber you, out come the razors.
 Fresh blood for their caps!
 These are getting drunk and throwing an axe at a mortal tied to a rotting stump.
 First one to "hit" loses.
 The more they drink the closer they get.
- 5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for the party to follow.
-It has been commissioned by Lady Goodknight, to lead outsiders to the Fae Court for judgment.
+ 5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for its target to follow.
+They do not relent and those that break one, become one.
+This one has been commissioned by Lady Goodknight, to lead outsiders to the Fae Court for judgment.
  6   | **Fae Court** The air shimmers and a court materializes around the party.
 They are immediately found guilty of stealing a fae trinket and banished from Freemoon Forest.
 Roll d6 for their task: <ul style="margin-bottom: 0px;"><li>1-2: Return the Nymph's Tear from The River [#0502] </li><li>3-4: Retrieve the Sylph Ring from the shipwreck [#1508] </li><li>5-6: Recover the Dryad's Branch from the Boat Hag [#1506]</li></ul>
  7   | **Sculpture Garden** with dozens of lifelike stone statues, including a mesmerizing medusa sculpture... reflected in a full length mirror just beside her.
  8   | **Wailing Trees** mournful cries echo through the ancient woods.
 Those who hear become despondent and have a 2 in 6 chance of sleeplessness from haunting nightmares that last d6 nights.